You are here

-Multilatterally, the United States has been a global leader in seeking to discipline harmful fisheries subsidies and to eliminate barriers to trade in environmental technologies and services, including clean energy technologies, through the World Trade Organization (WTO) as part of the Doha Development Agenda (DDA) round of negotiations.
+The United States has been a global leader in seeking to discipline harmful fisheries subsidies and to eliminate barriers to trade in environmental technologies and services, including clean energy technologies, through the World Trade Organization (WTO).

 High levels of overcapacity and over fishing worldwide are a problem of global concern - too many boats chasing too few fish.